yunkunrao/tendermint.com/content/blog/tendermint-0-9-release.md

 **ABCI: Query takes more arguments and returns more results**

 The `Query` message in ABCI has been updated to take additional arguments, and return additional values.
-The new request type allows us to specify the height we want to query from, and they all break up the query into `path` and `data` components for better standardization.
-Finally, a `prove` flag allows callers to specify whether or not they would like a Merkle proof for the query.
+First, the new request type allows us to specify the height we want to query from, though loading old states is not implemented yet.
+Second, while before a query request was just arbitrary bytes, we now break up the query bytes into `path` and `data` components for better standardization.
+Finally, a `prove` flag allows callers to specify whether or not they would like a Merkle proof for the result of the query.
-The new response type includes the same `code` and `log` we are used to, but renames `data` to `value` and includes the `key` used for lookup and the `index` of this key within the tree as well.
+The new response type includes the same `code` and `log` we are used to, but renames `data` to `value` and includes the `key` used for lookup and the `index` of this key within the tree.
 It also includes a `proof`, if it was requested, and the `height` that the query was taken at.
 These features make queries much more manageable, and facilitate producing proofs for light-clients!

 ```
 message RequestQuery{